cardano-foundation/CIPs/CIP-0122/README.md

 | Padding   | Pad at high _byte_ indexes | Unchanged |
 | Truncation | Unchanged | Truncate high _byte_ indexes |

-We pad with different bytes depending on operation: for `bitwiseLogicalAnd`, we pad with `0xFF`, while for `bitwiseLogicalOr` and `bitwiseLogicalXor` we pad with `0x00` instead.
+We pad with different bytes depending on operation: for `andByteString`, we pad with `0xFF`, while for `orByteString` and `xorByteString` we pad with `0x00` instead.
 We refer to arguments so changed as _semantics-modified_ arguments.